Uniklubi: History

 The second release was "Kiertää Kehää" and entered the charts at number ten.

 During summer 2006, the singer was diagnosed with a bump on his vocal cords, after losing his voice repeatedly during concerts.
-The band had to cancel a tour in Germany, which would have been their first outside Scandinavia, for Jussi to undergo throat surgery.
+The band had to cancel a tour in Germany, which would have been their first outside Northern Europe, for Jussi to undergo throat surgery.
 Everything went fine, and the few gigs performed during the Christmas holidays were marked by a beautiful, new clear voice.

 The band entered studios again at the beginning of 2007, and have already released their first single, "Vnus", in May, along with the track "Aurinkoni" (My Sun) as a b-side.
 The new album, titled "Luotisade" (Bullet Rain) was released in August 2007.

 On March 4, 2009, the band released a new album titled "Syvään valoon."
 The first single from the album was "Polje".
 They later released "Kukka" as the new single.

 During the summer 2010 Uniklubi had several gigs added with the unique group of musicians.
 They had one pianist, two violinists, altoviolinist and cellist.

 On September 22, Uniklubi released their fifth studio album titled "Kultakalat" (Goldfishes).
 On 31 September the band started their album release tour which will lasted until the late summer of 2011.

+In 2026, Uniklubi released the album Encore, which had been in production for approximately three years.
+The album was preceded by the single "Kävelen pois", which was written by Jussi Selo in collaboration with Niko Moilanen and Aleksi Kaunisvesi, both known for their work with Blind Channel.
+Encore was released on 4 September 2026 on CD and digitally through Playground Music.